 The version of Docker Desktop that was used for this walkthrough is 126.96.36.199.

 Getting BC Container Helper

-Open a PowerShell window as Administrator and paste the following command that should install the current version of the module,
+Open a PowerShell window as Administrator and paste the following command that should install the version 1.0.4 (current at the moment of writing) of the module,

 confirming installation of the dependencies along the way.
-The PowerShell Gallery lists the module versions and specifying the current version is usually a good idea.
+The PowerShell Gallery lists the module versions and specifying the latest stable version is usually a good idea.